 - Mental health conditions

-According to research, the earlier a person uses drugs like oxycodone the more likely they are to develop an addiction.
+According to research, the earlier a person starts using drugs like oxycodone, the more likely they are to develop an addiction.
 Furthermore, how you use oxycodone affects your risk of an oxycodone addiction—if you snort, smoke, or inject oxycodone, you may be at an increased risk.8

 Genes also play a role in the development of oxycodone addiction.
 It is estimated that genes account for about 40 percent to 60 percent of an individual’s risk of a substance use disorder.8